Every professional displayed on Counselling Directory has been independently

 If you are thinking about counselling, it is very likely that life is causing you distress or is not fulfilling in the way that you would like.
-You might be in the middle of a crisis, or facing a life changing event like redundancy or bereavement.
-You might be struggling in an intimate relationship, or suffering after a traumatic experience and feel that, on your own, you can’t find a solution.
+You might be facing a life changing event like redundancy or bereavement, struggling in an intimate relationship, or suffering after a difficult experience and feel that, on your own, you can’t find a solution.
 Or you might feel stuck and don’t know where you are going with your life.
 This is where I can help.
 My experience as a therapist has shown me that our feelings of despair and hopelessness can be a catalyst for change and personal growth.

 By providing you with a trusting relationship - a safe space in which you can talk openly without judgment - together we can explore the things that are troubling you.
-And through gaining a better understanding of yourself, you can make long-lasting changes that lead towards a more meaningful and satisfying life.
+And through gaining a better understanding of yourself, you can begin to make long-lasting changes towards a more meaningful and satisfying life.

 I am a qualified integrative counsellor.
 I believe that no single therapeutic approach holds the answers for everyone.
 Instead I use a number of well established psychological theories and choose the ones that are specifically tailored to benefit you as a unique individual.